-Making the Queen laugh will usually result in you receiving a small flower pin, referred to as a 'favor'.
+Making the Queen laugh will usually result in you receiving a flower, referred to as a 'favor'.
 It's a remarkably potent form of social currency - it's a sign that you're in the Queen's good graces!
 Despite that, favors are swapped or traded around as needed, usually in exchange for someone performing a task.